Gazprombank executive signs up to fight for Ukraine, says fellow top executives were murdered

-Igor Volobuev, the vice-president of Gazprombank, has announced that he left Russia in March to fight with Ukraine’s Territorial Defense Force.
+Igor Volobuev, the vice president of Gazprombank, has announced that he left Russia in March to fight with Ukraine’s Territorial Defence Force.
 He denounced the war with Ukraine, and also said that he thought a series of deaths of Russian top executives were linked.

 Before starting at Gazprombank, Volobuev led Gazprom’s press office, working for the state-owned oil giant and its daughter companies for over 30 years.

-But he told independent news site The Insider that he left Russia for Ukraine shortly after the Russian invasion, drawn by the compulsion to defend his homeland.
+But he told independent news site The Insider that he had left Russia for Ukraine shortly after the Russian invasion, drawn by the compulsion to defend his homeland.
 Volobuev explained that he was born and raised in the north-eastern Ukrainian town of Okhtyrka.

 “I could no longer stand on the sidelines watching what Russia was doing to my homeland.
 Coming here is a form of repentance – I want to atone for my Russian past.
 I want to stay in Ukraine until victory is ours,” Volobuev said.